terrier-org/pyterrier/docs/experiments.rst

         eval_metrics=[AP, RR, nDCG@5],
     )

+NB: We have to use `from pyterrier.measures import *`, as `from pt.measures import *` wont work.

-In particular, the TREC Deep Learning track passage ranking task, requires NDCG@10, NDCG@100 (using graded labels), as well as MRR@10 and MAP using binary labels
+More specifically, lets consider the TREC Deep Learning track passage ranking task, which requires NDC\G@10, NDCG\@100 (using graded labels), as well as MRR@10 and MAP using binary labels
 (where relevant is grade 2 and above).
 The necessary incantation of `pt.Experiment()` looks like::

-    from pt.measures import *
+    ffrom pyterrier.measures import *
     dataset = pt.get_dataset("trec-deep-learning-passages")
     pt.Experiment(
         [tfidf, bm25],